foxieproducts/fcos/README.md

 # FCOS - Foxie Clock Operating System
-This is the firmware that runs the [Foxie Clock 2.0](https://github.com/foxieproducts/fc2), and soon, the [CardClock 1.0](https://github.com/foxieproducts/cardclock).
+This is the firmware that runs the [Foxie Clock 2.0](https://github.com/foxieproducts/fc2) and the [CardClock 2.0](https://github.com/foxieproducts/cardclock2).

 ![Image of Foxie Clock 2.0](fc2.jpg)